 git clone https://github.com/Howchoo/crypto-ticker.git

 To run the application, you'll need to add your custom settings.env file.
-This file will be mounted onto the running container and provide the application with your API key, the cryptocurrency symbols you want to track, and a few other things.
+This file will be mounted onto the running container and provide the application with any settings you wish to provide.

 You'll need to